A note on certain ergodicity coefficients: Ergodicity coefficients for complex matrices

-\end{definition} Such $\phi_{\| \, \|}$ is a continuous scalar function and is the probably the most general form of an ergodicity coefficient defined by a vector norm.
-It is sometimes denoted by $\tau_{\|\, \|}$ (\cite[Sec.
-7]{ergodicity-survey}, \cite[Sec.
-7]{rothblum1} or \cite[Sec.
-3]{rothblum3} for instance) but here we prefer to use a different symbol for the sake of clearness, whereas we use the symbol $\tau_{\| \, \|}$ to denote the coefficient introduced in \cite[p.
-59]{rothblum1}.
+We recall that $\phi_{\| \, \|}$ is a continuous scalar function and is probably the most general form of an ergodicity coefficient defined by a vector norm.
+It is often denoted by $\tau_{\|\, \|}$ (\cite[\S 7]{ergodicity-survey}, \cite[\S 7]{rothblum1} or \cite[\S 3]{rothblum3} for instance) but here we prefer to use a different symbol for the sake of clearness, whereas we use the symbol $\tau_{\| \, \|}$ to denote the ``original'' coefficient introduced in \cite[p.\ 59]{rothblum1}.